 Pies in the face for FPIES

 We saved our favorite awareness-raising idea for last: Pies in the face challenge for FPIES!
 This genius idea came from I-FPIES, and we personally can’t wait to pie our coworkers (to help raise awareness, of course!).
-Read more here, but here’s the low-down:
+Here are a few highlights:

 - Post a video of yourself being “pied” on the I-FPIES Facebook page or using the hashtag #pieface4fpies